STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 time to and from `GPGPUs <http://en.wikipedia.org/wiki/GPGPU>`_ as much as possible.
 At high levels we try to minimize data transfer between different nodes of a cluster or between different virtual machines on the cloud.
-Our experience (well, it's almost common wisdom) show that the amount of bytes necessary to encode a certain operation is very often much smaller than the amount of bytes encoding the data the operation is performed upon.
+Our experience (well, it's almost common wisdom) shows that the amount of bytes necessary to encode a certain operation is very often much smaller than the amount of bytes encoding the data the operation is performed upon.
 Nevertheless, we still often transfer the data to a particular place where we execute the